 So without further ado, let’s have a look at how to neutralize red tones in hair.

 What is Neutralization of Hair Tones?

 Before we get down to the process, it is important to understand what neutralizing your hair means.
-Unwanted pigments and tones in the hair are often a result of excessive sun exposure, previous dye jobs that faded poorly, cheap hair oils, and even pollution.
+Unwanted pigments and tones in the hair are often a result of excessive sun exposure, previous dye jobs that faded poorly, not waiting long enough to dye after bleaching, cheap hair oils, chlorine reactions, and even pollution.